Tu Mera 22 Main Tera 22: Reception

+Box office

+According to estimates published by Box Office Mojo, Tu Mera 22 Main Tera 22 earned ₹4.8 million worldwide.

+Critical response

-Ballewood.in has given 4 (out of 5) stars to the movie saying, that the movie is meant for those who are looking for non-stop entertainment and heavy doses of laughter.
-"Tu Mera 22 Main Tera 22 is a winner all the way.
-A sure-shot Hit."
-Ballewood.in has also praised the director Amit Prasher for presenting a comedy in a sensible way.
+Ballewood has given 4 (out of 5) stars to the movie saying, that "the movie is meant for those who are looking for non-stop entertainment and heavy doses of laughter.
+Tu Mera 22 Main Tera 22 is a winner all the way.
+A sure-shot hit."
+Ballewood also praised the director Amit Prasher for presenting a comedy in a sensible way.

-Punjabiportal.com gave the film an above average rating of 35 out of 45.
-According to them, the film "is good and it will do fine on box office as well, but the complaint is that if they had done it better, it had all the ingredients of making into a huge hit of 2013."
-Supporting act of Binnu Dhillon has been praised once again, so much so that "the lead cast has to be the lead cast, but in Tu Mera 22, the supporting cast is overshadowing the lead."
+Punjabiportal gave the film an above average rating of 3 out of 5.
+According to them, the film "is good and it will do fine on box office as well, but the complaint is that if they had done it better, it had all the ingredients of making into a huge hit of 2013.
+Supporting act of Binnu Dhillon has been praised once again, so much so that the lead cast has to be the lead cast, but in Tu Mera 22, the supporting cast is overshadowing the lead."